Skip to main content

 Vérifiez l’état de votre commande de certificat TLS/SSL et utiliser la méthode DCV par enregistrement DNS CNAME pour prouver que vous contrôlez les domaines cités dans la commande.
 Pour obtenir davantage d'informations, consultez la page Prouver le contrôle des domaines de votre commande de certificat SSL.

-For faster certificate issuance, validate domains before adding them to your OV/EV TLS certificate orders.
-To learn more about this domain validation process, see Supported DCV methods for validating domains in your CertCentral account.
+For faster certificate issuance, validate domains before adding them to your organization valudation (OV) and extended validation (EV) TLS certificate orders.
+To learn more about domain prevalidation, see Supported DCV methods for validating domains in your CertCentral account.

 Étape 1 : vérifier le statut de votre commande en attente